-A: You can either call ATIS Elevator Inspections at 855-755-2847(ATIS) or you can request a quote by completing the appropriate form on our website.
+A: You can either call ATIS Elevator Inspections at 855-755-2847(ATIS) or you can click here to request a service.

 A: A QEI is a Qualified Elevator Inspector.
 Individuals who hold this designation have gone through a rigorous background check and examination process, and has had at least four years experience in the mechanical/electrical aspects of the elevator industry.
 They must maintain these qualifications based on the ASME QEI-1 Standard for Qualified Elevator Inspectors.

 A: We currently have over 130 full-time and part-time QEIs at ATIS.
 They are all fully insured, including workman’s comp.